brightics/studio/va-server/visual-analytics/public/static/help/common/en/ExportData.md

 11. **key-value-delimiter** : The delimiter of key and value of map data in exporting csv file.
 It is only used when 'copy-to' is 'alluxio' or 'hdfs'.
 Default value is equal(=).
 12. **map-start-string** : The start string of map data in exporting csv file.
 It is only used when 'copy-to' is 'alluxio' or 'hdfs'.
 Default value is left curly bracket([).
 13. **map-end-string** : The end string of map data in exporting csv file.
 It is only used when 'copy-to' is 'alluxio' or 'hdfs'.
 Default value is right curly bracket(]).
+14. **null-value** : The string representing null.
-14. **ip**<b style='color:red'>*</b> : The ip(host) of the target file system.
+15. **ip**<b style='color:red'>*</b> : The ip(host) of the target file system.
 It is only used when 'copy-to' is 'hdfs' or 'jdbc'.
-15. **port**<b style='color:red'>*</b> : The port of the target file system.
+16. **port**<b style='color:red'>*</b> : The port of the target file system.
 It is only used when 'copy-to' is 'hdfs' or 'jdbc'.
-16. **db-type**<b style='color:red'>*</b> : The type of the target database.
+17. **db-type**<b style='color:red'>*</b> : The type of the target database.
 It is only used when 'copy-to' is 'jdbc'.
 Supported value are 'postgre'(PostgreSQL), 'oracle'(Oracle), 'mariadb'(MariaDB)
-17. **username**<b style='color:red'>*</b> : Database username.
+18. **username**<b style='color:red'>*</b> : Database username.
 It is only used when 'copy-to' is 'jdbc'.
-18. **password**<b style='color:red'>*</b> : Database password.
+19. **password**<b style='color:red'>*</b> : Database password.
 It is only used when 'copy-to' is 'jdbc'.
-19. **db-name**<b style='color:red'>*</b> : Database name.
+20. **db-name**<b style='color:red'>*</b> : Database name.
 It is only used when 'copy-to' is 'jdbc'.
-20. **table-name**<b style='color:red'>*</b> : The name of target table of exporting data in the 'jdbc'.
+21. **table-name**<b style='color:red'>*</b> : The name of target table of exporting data in the 'jdbc'.
 It is only used when 'copy-to' is 'jdbc'.
-21. **connection-timeout** : The timeout amounts of database connection.
+22. **connection-timeout** : The timeout amounts of database connection.
 It is only used when 'copy-to' is 'jdbc'.
 Default value is 600.
 It must be greater than or equal to 0.
-22. **login-timeout** : The timeout amounts of database login.
+23. **login-timeout** : The timeout amounts of database login.
 It is only used when 'copy-to' is 'jdbc'.
 Default value is 600.
 It must be greater than or equal to 0.
-23. **socket-timeout** : The timeout amounts of database socket communication.
+24. **socket-timeout** : The timeout amounts of database socket communication.
 It is only used when 'copy-to' is 'jdbc'.
 Default value is 600.
 It must be greater than or equal to 0.
-24. **lock-timeout** : The timeout amounts of database lock.
+25. **lock-timeout** : The timeout amounts of database lock.
 It is only used when 'copy-to' is 'jdbc'.
 Default value is 600.
 It must be greater than or equal to 0.

 ## Example